kadalu/kadalu/README.md

 For more information checkout the [Try it out](./doc/README.md)

+If you want 'External' Gluster Storage to be used as PV, checkout [this doc](./doc/external-gluster-storage.md)

 ## NOTE

 We are tracking the number of downloads based on 'docker pull' stats, and also